 Modern vertical knee machines have the spindle installed vertically.
 Sometimes it is parallel to the column face.
 The design is for the head to have the ability to swivel on angular surfaces.
 The turret and swivel head assembly gives cuts a higher precision and mobility.

 For angular cuts, the setting of the head allows better precision when done on the horizontal plane.
-The versatility and stability of knee milling machines have made it one of the most popular manufacturing machines.
+The versatility and stability of knee milling machines have made them one of the most popular manufacturing machines.

 The knee milling machine is one of the most widely used machine tools in machine shops due to the unenclosed nature of the knee machine.
 It allows for quick setups for simple jobs.
 It is easy to operate.
-Just put a workpiece into the mill, drill a few holes or tap something.
+Put a workpiece into the mill, drill a few holes or tap something.
 Also, the tilt-able head, movable ram, and turret make it versatile.

 Why is it called a knee mill?